Christian democracy: Australia

-North America
+United States

 Historically, there has been no major Christian democratic movement in the United States.
 This is potentially a result of the two-party system in the US.
 However, for European Christian democrats, the United States has been a source of inspiration for how Christianity and democracy can work together.
 Indeed, for Jacques Maritain, America was the realization of the Christian democratic ideal.
 Thus, Invernizzi Accetti opined that "from the point of view of Christian Democrats themselves, the United States didn't need a Christian Democratic party or movement because it already was a Christian Democracy."
 However, there have been some Christian democratic Groups in the US; inspired by the "People and Freedom Group" in the United Kingdom, US Catholics set up similar groups in American cities.
 The American Solidarity Party is a minor third party in the United States that identifies as a Christian democratic party.
 Based in the United States, the Center for Public Justice is a Christian democratic public policy organization that desires to "bring the principles of a Christian worldview to bear on the political realm."

+Canada

 The platform of the Christian Heritage Party of Canada, which was founded by Catholic politicians Bill and Heather Stilwell, as well as Reformed politicians Ed and Audrey Vanwoudenberg, resonates with Christian democratic political ideology.